 Impact of water temperature on fishing

-You can monitor the real-time water temperatures in Oulankajoki in the SensorMonitor service (map.sensormonitor.fi).
+You can find out the real-time temperature of the water in the Oulankajoki River during the snow-free season in the SensorMonitor service (map.sensormonitor.fi).
 Read the Guidelines for responsible fishing to know more about how you can take high temperatures into account when fishing.